 Windows offers a "Backup and Restore" utility which can be used for making a full system backup with considerable ease.
 The following are the steps that need to be performed to make a full backup of the system in Windows.

 Step 1: Right-click on any local drive and then click the Properties option in the menu that appears.
 When the Properties window opens, select the tab labeled Tools and then click the "Back up Now" button.

 Step 2: Initiate the backup process by clicking the "Set up backup" link in the Backup and Restore window.

-Step 3: Choosing the network location or drive for storing the backup file is the next step.
+Step 3: Choosing the network location or drive for storing the backup file is the next.
 You can choose to either let Windows decide which drive to store the backup in or select the location yourself.
 Do remember that choosing a network location for backup storage requires a password.

-Step 4: Selecting the files and folders which are to be backed up is the next step.
+Step 4: Selecting the files and folders which are to be backed up is the next.
 You are provided two options here, "Let Windows choose" and "Let me choose".
 Since you want to make a full system backup, you need to select the "Let me choose" option.

 Step 5: Select all of the folders and files on the system in the window that appears next.
 Do remember to tick the box present in front of the "Include a system image of local drive" option.

 Step 6: In the next step Windows will ask you to take a look at the backup settings.
 You need to make sure that all of the files on the system have been included in the backup before running the backup.